victorlaiyeeteng/tp/docs/UserGuide.md

 - No optional arguments provided: `At least one field to edit must be provided.`

-- Friend already exists: `This friend already exists in the FriendBook.`
+- Friend (identified by name or email) already exists: `This friend already exists in the FriendBook.
+Friend's name and email must be unique.
+  Friend's names are case insensitive ('John' and 'john' are the same name).`

 ### Removing a Friend : `delete-friend`